GoogleCloudPlatform/elixir-runtime/README.md

     env: flex
     runtime: gs://elixir-runtime/elixir.yaml

-You can then deploy to App Engine with

-    gcloud app deploy

-By default, the runtime will build your project by downloading its deps, and compiling with `MIX_ENV=prod`.
-For phoenix apps that use brunch, it will also perform a brunch build.
-It will start your application using the command `mix phx.server` for Phoenix apps (or `mix run --no-halt` for non-Phoenix).
-You may provide a different entrypoint by adding an `entrypoint` field to your `app.yaml`; for example:
+If you have Distillery set up to build releases for your application (which is recommended), you should add the name of the released application to the `app.yaml` file.
+The contents would look like:

     env: flex
     runtime: gs://elixir-runtime/elixir.yaml
+    runtime_config:
+      release_app: my_app

+This will cause the Elixir runtime to build a release for your app, and to launch your app by running the release in the foreground.

+If you are _not_ using releases, the Elixir runtime will just compile your app and launch it by running a command line.
+In this case, you should specify the command to use by adding an `entrypoint` field to your `app.yaml`.
+For example:

+    env: flex
+    runtime: gs://elixir-runtime/elixir.yaml
     entrypoint: mix app.start

+(If you are not using releases and do not specify an entrypoint, the Elixir runtime will attempt to guess an appropriate command to use.
+Generally, this will be `mix phx.server` for Phoenix apps, or `mix run --no-halt` for non-Phoenix apps.
+However, it is recommended that you provide an explicit entrypoint for non-release apps.)

+Once the `app.yaml` config file is set up, you can deploy to App Engine with

+    gcloud app deploy

+By default, the runtime will build your project by downloading its deps, and compile with `MIX_ENV=prod`.
+For Phoenix apps that use Brunch, it will also perform a brunch build.
+Finally, if you are using releases, a release will be built for your application automatically.

 More information, including other configuration fields that can be added to `app.yaml`, is available in the